NEERAJAP2001/NEERAJAP2001/README.md

 - 💻 I'm a Passionate developer
-- 🔭 I’m currently working on Data science and AI realted projects
+- 🔭 I’m currently working on Dev Projects with ML/AI Integrations.
 - 🌱 I’m currently exploring Deep learning
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/neeraj-adityananth/)
 - ⚡ Fun fact: I'm a herbivore :)